Abhijith-v-koli/local/read.md

-#this is my locl repo
+# getthis is my locl repo